 Introducing Bioengineering in Kindergarten

-CRISPEE is a tangible tool for young children ages 5-8 years to explore developmentally appropriate concepts from bioengineering and gene-editing.
-CRISPEE presents genes through the metaphor of a coding language for living organisms.
-CRISPEE was pilot-tested at early childhood museums and learning settings around the Greater Boston area from 2017 to 2019, and findings are currently being disseminated.
-This project is part of a collaboration with the Wellesley College Human-Computer Interaction Lab, and sponsored by the National Science Foundation (Grant No. IIS-1149530).
+CRISPEE is a tangible tool for young children ages 5-8 years to explore the metaphor of a coding language for living organisms.
+Through a developmentally appropriate tool and curriculum resources, children can explore concepts from bioengineering and gene-editing a.
+CRISPEE was developed as part of an NSF-funded Making the Invisible Tangible research project (NSF Grant No. 1564018) and pilot-tested at early childhood museums and learning settings around the Greater Boston area from 2017 to 2019.
+This project is a collaboration between the DevTech Research Group at Tufts University the Wellesley College Human-Computer Interaction Lab.

 Check out the Tufts Graduate School of Arts, Sciences, and Engineering spotlight article on Amanda Strawhacker, a DevTech Ph.D.
 Student working to develop the CRISPEE technology and curriculum.

-Publications and Papers: For a list of publications related to CRISPEE and bioengineering, please visit the DevTech Publications Page.
+Publications and Papers: Below is a list of publications related to CRISPEE and bioengineering.
+For a comprehensive list of DevTech publications, please visit the DevTech Publications Page.

 In addition to developing CRISPEE, our team has created pilot curricular resources, including lesson plans with practice recommendations for exploring bioengineering and a storybook to introduce children to the CRISPEE tool, and a series of activities, worksheets, and anchor charts to reinforce key concepts of bioengineering.